 Option 1: If you drag left border towards right in the pop-up window,

-Unallocated space will be made on the left of this partition.
+unallocated space will be made on the left of this partition.

 This software is designed to work in virtual mode to avoid mistake, to change real disk partition, remember to click Apply on top left to take effect.
 Follow the steps if you want to increase D drive or extend system reserved partition after shrinking C drive.
-If you want to create more partitions, right click the Unallocated space in NIUBI and select "Create Volume".
+If you want to create more partitions, right click the unallocated space in NIUBI and select "Create Volume".